Driving licence to tow a caravan or trailer

 Your entitlement to tow a caravan or trailer will depend on the driving licence you hold.
 The categories detailed on your driving licence will decide what you can tow.

 Maximum authorised mass (MAM)

-In this article, reference is made to the Maximum Authorised Mass (MAM) of vehicles and trailers.
-This should be taken to mean the permissible maximum weight, also known as the gross vehicle weight.
+On this page, reference is made to the Maximum Authorised Mass (MAM) of vehicles and trailers.
+This should be taken to mean the maximum weight allowed, also known as the gross vehicle weight.

-Drivers who pass a test for Category B+E (Car and Trailer combination) on or after the above date, will be restricted to towing a trailer not heavier than 3,500kg, and the combined MAM of the car and trailer must not be more than 7,000kg.
+Drivers who pass a test for Category B+E (Car and Trailer combination) on or after the above date, will be restricted to towing a trailer not heavier than 3,500kg and the shared MAM of the car and trailer must not be more than 7,000kg.

 To tow a trailer that weighs more than 3,500kg with a car/ small vehicle (category B), you will need to pass additional tests for category C1+E (medium-sized goods vehicles with trailers).

-Drivers who passed a car test on or after 1 January 1997 are required to pass an additional driving test in order to gain entitlement to category B+E (Car and Trailer combinations), and also for all larger vehicles.
+Drivers who passed a car test on or after 1 January 1997 but before 19 January 2013 need to pass a further driving test to gain entitlement to category B+E (Car and Trailer combinations) and also for all larger vehicles.

 Car licences held before 1 January 1997

-Drivers who hold subcategory C1+E - limited to 8,250kgs MAM - may apply for provisional entitlement to the new subcategory C1+E in order to take and pass the test which will increase their combined vehicle and trailer entitlement to 12 tonnes MAM.
+Drivers who hold subcategory C1+E - limited to 8,250kgs MAM - may apply for provisional entitlement to the new subcategory C1+E to take and pass the test which will increase their shared vehicle and trailer entitlement to 12 tonnes MAM.

 - Towing trailers or caravans with vehicles up to 3.5 tonnes